ethanrwong/Ethics-of-AI-Project/README.md

-# BAX-372-Ethics-AI
+# Ethics of AI Project
-Repository for coursework in BAX 372: Ethics of AI
+Construction and Audit of an Algorithm Predicting Law School Bar Pass Rates